Multi-task Planar Reconstruction with Feature Warping Guidance: Related Work

 \section{\uppercase{Related Work}}

 \textbf{Planar Reconstruction} Early works in planar reconstruction using a single image predicted a set number of planes per scene without using ground truth plane annotations by employing a plane structure-induced loss \citep{planes18}.
 Another early end-to-end planar reconstruction network from a single image is PlaneNet, which uses separate branches for plane parameter, mask, and non-planar area depth estimation \citep{planenet}.
 Two major subsequent models serve as the foundation for several later works.
 PlaneRCNN is an extension of the two-stage instance segmentation model, Mask-RCNN \citep{maskrcnn}, and predicts the plane instance normal and depth map, then jointly process plane parameters along with segmentation masks through a refinement module \citep{planercnn}.
 PlaneAE predicts per-pixel parameters and associative embeddings and employs efficient mean clustering to group the pixel embeddings to plane instances \citep{planeAE}.
+PlaneTR uses geometric guidance by generating and tokenizing line segments, giving the input additional structural information \citep{planetr}.
 Additional contributions in this area include post-processing refinement networks that enforce interplane relationships, via predicting the contact line or geometric relations between adjacent planes \citep{interplanes}.
 More recent works follow the approach of using an instance segmentation model base.
 PlaneSegNet is based on a real-time instance segmentation architecture and introduces an efficient Non-Maximum Suppression (NMS) technique to reduce redundant proposals \citep{planesegnet}.
 PlaneRecNet predicts per-pixel depth and plane segmentation masks, then use classical methods like PCA or RANSAC to recover plane parameters \citep{planerecnet}.
 A number of single-image plane reconstruction models use some form of instance segmentation baseline.
 However, most single-image models focus solely on spatial parameters and largely ignore the task of recovering semantics.